 Marine Resistivity Imaging

 Resistivity imaging is largely used for land exploration, but hardly in the marine environment.
-MAPPEM Geophysics makes Marine Resistivity imaging acessible in all coastal area, whatever the water depth, local bathymetry or seafloor materials, thanks to its unique flying towed array, the MAPPEM system.
+MAPPEM Geophysics makes Marine Resistivity imaging accessible in all coastal areas, whatever the water depth, local bathymetry or seafloor material, thanks to its unique flying towed tool, the MAPPEM system.

-The MAPPEM system measures with great accuracy the resistivity in the marine environment, injecting strong currents for good signal/noise ratio and precisely measuring the electric potentials created.
+The MAPPEM system measures with great accuracy the resistivity in the marine environment, injecting strong currents for a good signal/noise ratio and precisely measuring the electrical potentials created.

 - Strong reflectors (caprock, hard substratum…)

 - Possible variations of local resistivities (fresh water, clay, etc..)